-First thing's first, you should aim to make the contents of your PDF as engaging as possible before converting it to a flipbook and adding features.
-This requires some careful design and consideration.
+First thing's first, you should aim to make the contents of the PDF itself as engaging as possible before converting it to a flipbook and adding features.
+Taking the time to think about how your PDF will look like once it's converted to a flipbook will have an enormous impact on visitor engagement.

 As you can see from Bo Concept's flipbook, sometimes less is more.

-Make your PDF as easy to read as possible.
-You're not limited by printing costs when you're making a flipbook so spread information across several pages if you think it'll make it easier for the reader to digest.
+It's important to consider that you're not limited by the same constraints as printing when you're making a flipbook.
+So feel free to spread information across several pages if you think it'll make it easier for the reader to digest.

 Take into account the need for white-space and a readable font at a decent size.
 If the text looks smudged, it's too small.